 Eligibility: Applicants must be enrolled in full-time undergraduate degree programs at the University of Michigan.
 Grants will not be considered for students graduating in the current Winter Term.
 Applicants for research grants may be at preliminary or more advanced stages of their research; applicants for internships should be prepared to identify the venue for their internship in a governmental agency, business, or non-governmental institution in the region.
 Funding is available for study abroad programs, so long as the content is relevant.

 Application Requirements: Applicants must submit the following application materials:

-- WCEE Summer funding application (2015 application now closed)
+- WCEE Summer funding application (2016 application will be available in December)

 - Statement of purpose (1-3 pages) including proposed time period, institutional affiliation, location, your reasons for pursuing the internship or research project, and how this experience will contribute to your career goals